 In both reports, three factors are used, of which two are basically the same (vacant land and employment growth).
-I would argue, however, that to use the growth in nonresidential ratables as the third factor is less desirable, inasmuch as it is largely measuring the same thing as the page 35 of the report shows considerable parallelism between the two factors.
+I would argue, however, that to use the growth in non-residential ratables as the third factor is less desirable, inasmuch as it is largely measuring the same thing as the employment growth factor.
+Indeed, a review of the data on page 35 of the report shows considerable parallelism between the two factors.
 While such weight is not necessarily inconsistent with the relevant Mt.
-Laurel II language, it is preferable in our judgment to incorporate some factor that recognizes the size of the current base of employment and/or recognizes the size of the current base of employment and/or recognizes the size of the current base of employment and/or recognizes the size will in the Clarke s
+Laurel II language, it is preferable in our judgment to incorporate some factor that recognizes the size of the current base of employment and/or ratables.
+This was the approach as well in the Clarke & Caton report, in which total non-residential ratables were used as an allocation factor.
+10/